gitlabhq/gitlabhq/doc/development/limit_ee_conflicts.md

 Note:

-- The safeguards at the top allows to get rid of an unneccessary indentation level
+- The safeguards at the top allow to get rid of an unneccessary indentation level
 - Here we only moved the 'Weight' code to a partial since this is the only EE-specific code in that view, so it's the most likely to conflict, but you are encouraged to use partials even for code that's in CE to logically split